2016-2018: Compulsory Conciliation leads to a Maritime Boundary Treaty between Australia and Timor-Leste

 In Dili, activists, veterans, solidarity activists and others gathered at La'o Hamutuk's office to watch the live coverage and to celebrate.
 MKOTT issued a statement (also Tetum) welcoming the historic signing as a victory of a long struggle, and many marched to the Australian Embassy to encourage expeditious ratification.
 The AMP Parliamentary opposition coalition also welcomed the treaty.

 On the same day, the Guardian reported that Witness K, who had initially revealed Australian intelligence eavesdropping during the CMATS negotiations, remains under 'effective house arrest.'
 The following week, Jose Ramos Horta called on Australia to return his passport.
+Instead, three months later Australian prosecutors brought criminal charges against him (see below).

 The Sydney Morning Herald editorialized Some frontier justice for Timor-Leste, and the USA, European Union, Timor Sea Justice Campaign, Australia East Timor Friendship Association South Australia and Timfo.org welcomed the agreement.